Cardo: Etymology

-The cardo maximus was the "hinge" or axis of the city, derived from Greek καρδίᾱ, kardia ("heart") and as such was generally lined with shops and vendors, and served as a hub of economic life.
+“Cardo” is the Latin word for "hinge".
+Being the hinge the turning point of the doors, the word cardo would also be used to designate other “turning points”, like the North Pole of the sky, or the four cardinal directions (quattuor cardines orbis terrarum).

+Also the “the principal line laid down in surveying land was called cardo", which is also applied to the first street of a city: the street around which the city would be structured.

-Most Roman cities also had a Decumanus Maximus, an east–west street that served as a secondary main street.
-Due to varying geography, in some cities the Decumanus is the main street and the Cardo is secondary, but in general the Cardo maximus served as the primary street.
-The Forum was normally located at, or close to, the intersection of the Decumanus and the Cardo.
+Most Roman cities also had a decumanus maximus, an east–west street that served as a secondary main street.
+Due to varying geography, in some cities the decumanus is the main street and the cardo is secondary, but in general the cardo maximus served as the primary street.
+The forum was normally located at, or close to, the intersection of the decumanus and the cardo.

 Examples

 Apamea, Syria

-The Cardo Maximus of Apamea, Syria ran through the centre of the city directly from North to South, linked the principal gates of the city, and was originally surrounded by 1200 columns with unique spiral fluting, each subsequent column spiralling in the opposite direction.
+The cardo maximus of Apamea, Syria, ran through the centre of the city directly from North to South, linked the principal gates of the city, and was originally surrounded by 1,200 columns with unique spiral fluting, each subsequent column spiralling in the opposite direction.
 The thoroughfare was about 1.85 kilometres long and 37 metres wide, as it was used for wheeled transport.
 The great colonnade was erected in the 2nd century and it was still standing until the 12th.
 The earthquakes of 1157 and 1170 demolished the colonnade.
 The cardo was lined on both sides with civic and religious buildings.

 Cologne, Germany

-Hohe Strasse and Schildergasse in Cologne, Germany, may be taken as examples of streets that have kept their course and function of Cardo and Decumanus Maximus until this day.
+Hohe Strasse and Schildergasse in Cologne, Germany, are examples of streets that have maintained their course and function of cardo and decumanus maximus to this day.

 Jerash, Jordan

-The excavations at Jerash in Jordan have unearthed the remains of an ancient Roman city on the site, with the mains feature of the city being a colonnaded cardo.
+The excavations at Jerash, Jordan, have unearthed the remains of an ancient Roman city on the site, with the main feature of the city being a colonnaded cardo.
 The original road surface survived.